varig203/blog-site/content/en-ca/pages/about.md

 ```

-Hi, I am Daniel, a high school senior developer.
+Hi, I am Daniel, an 18 year old software developer.
 I primarily program in C/C++ but sometimes use python and bash.